Business and Initiative

 However, the overriding mistake I made was just taking an extended holiday travelling around Asia.
 Work was so good that I could choose my customers, take big periods of time off between customers, and travel around.
 It was actually two of the happiest years of my life.
 It was also a long overdue break from endless work from 1987 to 1994.

-And in my spare time after the 1997 Asia economic crash (for the next few years mostly unemployed), with money I had saved up in 1995-1997, I wrote my PERMANENT book and self-published it, selling it on the website, starting in 1998.
+And in my spare time after the 1997 Asia economic crash (for the next few years mostly unemployed), with money I had saved up in 1995-1997, I wrote my book on permanent space settlement and self-published it, selling it on the website, starting in 1998.

 However, by 1999, with practically no work, I eventually became broke, so I started my business life over from scratch, reinventing myself.
 And that brings us back to the beginning of this article, with the company eventually formed in 2002 (based on websites I created in 1999-2001).
 It's been all uphill since then.